 Let me just preface this article with a few facts.
 I'm no shrink.
 I don't study human behavior.
 I don't have some fancy degree from a fancy school.
 (In fact, I don't even have any degree because I do hair!
 LOL! ) So who am I to dish out advice on mental health you ask?

-Well, I'm someone who went from having depression for three years to someone who is super happy and fulfilled and gets everything they want out of life.
+Well, I'm someone who went from having depression for three years to someone who is very happy and fulfilled and gets everything they want out of life.
 So... how's happiness for a credential?

 A Quick Backstory